How to display the website's logo image on the front page?

 In AnQiCMS, managing the website's logo image is very convenient.
 First, you need to upload the logo image to the system's backend.

-The website's logo is usually placed at the top (Header) or bottom (Footer) of the page in common areas, these parts are usually located in your template folder (for example,/template/您的模板名称/) underbash.htmlIn the public template files or similar.
-Open these files, and you can start adding the display code for the Logo.
+The website's logo is usually placed at the top (Header) or bottom (Footer) of the page in common areas, these parts are usually located in your template folder in the AnQiCMS template system, for example/template/您的模板名称/) underbash.htmlOr similar public template files.
+Open these files, and you can start adding the Logo display code.

-AnQiCMS provides very convenient template tags to call the information set in the background.
-For the website logo, we can use{% system %}Label.
-This label is used to retrieve the various system information you have configured in the background "Global Settings".
+AnQiCMS provides a very convenient template tag to call the information set in the background.
+For the website logo, we can use{% system %}The tag is used to retrieve various system information configured in the background "Global Settings".

 {% system logoPath with name="SiteLogo" %}